 Green Burial Grounds – Proposed Standards

 The Green Burial Council (GBC) certifies three categories of cemeteries.
-In December 2011, the Green Pet-Burial Society wrote to the GBC proposing a modified version of their former four-category standards.
-We will keep you posted of their response.
+In December 2011, the Green Pet-Burial Society proposed a modified version of their former four-category standards:

 1. Hybrid cemetery – a portion of the cemetery is a conventional mixed-media cemetery, with another section dedicated exclusively to green burials (i.e., interment in eco-friendly container or shroud).
 Without a dedicated section, there is little appeal for those seeking a more natural burial.